 - C11.
-Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school gradepoint averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA.
+Percentage of all enrolled, degree-seeking, first-time, first-year students who had high school grade-point averages within each of the following ranges (using 4.0 scale). - ✓ Report information only for those students from whom you collected high school GPA. - ✓ If you are able to report GPA ranges separately for students that also submitted at least one test score versus those who did not submit a test score, please do so in the respective columns.
+If you are unable to report these data, please report the ranges for all students.

-Score Range Percent Percent who had GPA of 4.0 16.29% Percent who had GPA between 3.75 and 3.99 26.66% Percent who had GPA between 3.50 and 3.74 26.66% Percent who had GPA between 3.25 and 3.49 16.05% Percent who had GPA between 3.00 and 3.24 6.08% Percent who had GPA between 2.50 and 2.99 6.81% Percent who had GPA between 2.0 and 2.49 1.30% Percent who had GPA between 1.0 and 1.99 0.16% Percent who had GPA below 1.0 0.00% 100%
+Score Range Percent (Students who submitted scores) Percent (Students who did not submit scores) Percent (All enrolled students)

+Percent who had GPA of 4.0

+Percent who had GPA between 3.75 and 3.99

+Percent who had GPA between 3.50 and 3.74

+Percent who had GPA between 3.25 and 3.49

+Percent who had GPA between 3.00 and 3.24

+Percent who had GPA between 2.50 and 2.99

+Percent who had GPA between 2.0 and 2.49

+Percent who had GPA between 1.0 and 1.99

+Percent who had GPA below 1.0

+Totals should = 100%

 C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:
+Average high school GPA of all degree-seeking, first-time, first-year students who submitted GPA:

-Average High School GPA 3.67
+Average High School GPA

-Percent of total first-time, first-year (freshman) students who submitted high school GPA:
+Percent of total first-time, first-year students who submitted high school GPA:

-% Percent Submitting GPA 96.48%
+% Percent Submitting GPA